Home - Blog - Moodle Guides - How secure is Moodle?

 Moodle platforms store a lot of data.
-From email addresses to messages, your platform will quickly build up plenty of information on the people who use it.
+From email addresses to messages, your platform will quickly build up plenty of information on the people who use it, which is why Moodle security is so important.

 This isn’t a bad thing.
 In fact, a Moodle platform is expected to contain this information.
 But what is essential is that you have the correct security measures in place so that your platform’s data can’t be hacked or disrupted by malicious parties.